 * But markets may bounce back

-* Dubai capped by chart resistance ahead of Expo announcement
+* Dubai capped by chart resistance ahead of Expo

 * Egypt posts biggest decline since Oct.
 28

 DUBAI, Nov 25 Most Gulf bourses fell on Monday

 as oil markets reacted to the breakthrough nuclear deal between

 Iran and world powers, which caused the price of Brent crude to